 The image below shows the difference between the surveyed organizations and organizations with no technology-related constraints to change organizational processes.
 Management needs to facilitate bottom-up ownership, in order to let the organization innovate on processes with the multitude of available –social- technologies.

 The image also shows that the usage of entirely new processes for the purpose of “Scanning external environment” and “finding new ideas” is a much greater percentage in organizations with no tech constraints (44 versus 20 per cent).
 There are many developments in technologies require an open mind and constantly investigating if new technologies can enhance processes instead of using certain –social- technologies and not being able to profit optimally.

-This article elaborates on Gartner’s predictions for 2012, and showing that big data is not being exploited for competitive advantage.
+Gartner’s predictions for 2012 show that big data is not being exploited for competitive advantage.
 This can have all sorts of reasons, one of them are the technology enablers that are not sufficient and up to it.
 Another research by McKinsey “Big data: The next frontier for innovation, competition, and productivity” concludes the following on –social- data:

 “[…]established competitors and new entrants alike will leverage data-driven strategies to innovate, compete, and capture value from deep and up-to-real-time information.”

 “Finding new ideas” and “Managing projects” are two interesting processes as well.
 Through social data new ideas and ‘its people’ can be found.
 Within external- and fully networked organizations this evolve in co-creation and truely extending the organization with external participation in its processes.

 What results from McKinsey’s survey stands out to you?
 What do you think are the biggest challenges for organzations to innovate with social technologies?

 About the author: